-Bourgeois convention is demolished in Luis Buñuel’s surrealist gem The Phantom of Liberty, featuring an elegant soiree with guests seated at toilet bowls, poker-playing monks using religious medals as chips, and police officers looking for a missing girl who is right under their noses.
+Bourgeois convention is demolished in Luis Buñuel’s surrealist gem The Phantom of Liberty.
+Featuring an elegant soirée with guests seated on toilet bowls, poker-playing monks using religious medals as chips, and police officers looking for a missing girl who is right under their noses…

 I'm not sure surrealism in the service of comedy is surreal anymore.
 It's just comedy.
 Like the movie 'Airplane'.
 I prefer that the surrealism is taken seriously.
 This is a bunch of gags which is pleasant enough, but it doesn't fill your soul like 'Discreet Charm'.
 But you're not going to see a whole lot of comedies on my best of list, so take it with a grain of salt.